Photo credit: Ann Hung | Flickr

 3. Central Valley Greenway

-This 24-kilometre route connects downtown Vancouver with the nearby towns of Burnaby and New Westminster, leading cyclists through metropolitan neighbourhoods, along historic shopping districts and into scenic, natural areas.
+This 24-kilometre (15-mile) route connects downtown Vancouver with the nearby municipalities of Burnaby and New Westminster, leading cyclists through metropolitan neighbourhoods, along historic shopping districts and into scenic, natural areas.
 The route begins at Science World on False Creek and curves down through Commercial Drive, making it easy to explore the nearby neighbourhoods and Trout Lake.
 Continue along through Burnaby, where you can see wildlife at Burnaby Lake and pass by the Nature House, Equestrian Centre and Rowing Pavilion.
-Finally, the path leads to New Westminster, where you can stop at one of the many outdoor cafes or browse fresh produce and locally made goods from River Market at Westminster Quay.
+Finally, the path leads to New Westminster, where you can stop at one of the many outdoor cafés or browse fresh produce and locally-made goods at the River Market at New Westminster Quay.

 5. Jericho Beach – UBC – Pacific Spirit Regional Park